syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-resolve-the-performance-issue-when-deleting-a-large-number-of-rows.md

 ---
-title: How to resolve the performance issue when deleting a large number of rows | Syncfusion
+title: Resolve the performance issue when deleting a large number of rows | Syncfusion
 description: This page explains how to resolve the performance issue when deleting a large number of rows using Syncfusion .NET Excel library (XlsIO).
 platform: file-formats
 control: XlsIO